facebook/react-native/docs/Tutorial.md

 ### Add some styling

-Great, we've rendered our data, now let's make it look better.
+Great, we've rendered our data.
+Now let's make it look better.
 I'd like to put the text to the right of the image and make the title larger and centered within that area:

 ```
 +---------------------------------+